-Condition No. Details of Licenc e Requirement Comment Compliance Status 1 Administrative C onditions A1.1 listed below at the according to their classification and Unless otherwise prises the carrying out of the sepremises specified in A2.
-The scheduled activity classification the scale of the operation.
-Further restricted by a conditionactivity is carried out must not this condition. ne activities are listed on, fee-based activity on of this licence, the SICTL has only carried out activity as specified in this condition.
-Compliant Scheduled Activity Fee Based Activity Scale Chemical storage General chemicals storage 0 - 5000 kL storage capacity The licence applie es to the following premises: SICTL terminal operates at this address.
-Compliant Premises Details ' SYDNEY INTERNATIONA L CONTAINER TERMINALS PTY LTD A2.1 150-153, SIRIUS ROAD, OFF FORESHORE I ROAD /\ ∠ .
-I BOTANY NSW 2019 LOT 200 DP 1183399
+Condition No. Details of Licence e Requirement Comment Compliance Status 1 Administrative Co onditions A1.1 listed below at the according to their classification and the Unless otherwise for scale at which the scale specified in the scale specif ne activities are listed ion, fee-based activity on of this licence, the ot exceed the maximum SICTL has only carried out activity as specified in this condition.
+Compliant Scheduled Activity Fee Based Activity Scale Chemical storage General chemicals storage 0 - 5000 kL storage capacity The licence applie s to the following premises: SICTL terminal operates at this address.
+Compliant Premises Details A2.1 PORT BOTANY GATE, B1 L CONTAINER TERMINALS PTY LTD 150-153, SIRIUS ROAD, OFF FORESHORE ROAD , v=.
+1 BOTANY NSW 2019 LOT 200 DP 1183399